mateusoliveira43/docker-image-poetry/docs/wiki.md

 ![Running Container](run_container.gif "Running Container")

 The command `docker container run -ti --rm mateusoliveira43/poetry` was run in the host machine.
 Since the Image was not built, it was built before running the Container.
+Then, inside the Container, the command `poetry --version` was run.

 To build an Image, run
 ```